Page 1 of 2 1 2 LastLast

 There is a guy named dave ramsey.
 Look him up sometime.
 Call him.

-5. #5
+5. sleepylil

 Can you really get rid of student loans via bankruptcy?
 I was under the impression that thisa was not possible...

-6. #6
+6. dheyjim

-dheyjim is offline Junior Member
+dheyjim Member

 I think its better to approach debt management companies they will provide you valuable advice on student loan as well as bankruptcy.

-7. #7
+7. Hedwig

-Hedwig is offline Senior Member
+Hedwig Well-Known Member

 I have to disagree with peace on several issues.
 First, NEVER pay off debt based on balances.
 Pay it off based on interest rates.
 Minimum payments on everything except debt with the highest interest rate, all other money to highest interest rate.